This year’s story is one of how we nearly went out of business twice yet still managed to pull off our most successful year yet.

 This year we ran our first Design conference, UX East.
 It was structured as a design camp with two talks and one workshop.
 The conference was organized by our Creative Director Steven Trevathan and Maria Matveeva we believe we were hugely successful.

-We're already beginning plans for next year's UX East (you can sign up for updates, including call for proposals, here).
+We’re already beginning plans for next year’s UX East, as well.

 Every project is now assigned at least two designers.
 This is partially because the projects are big enough to merit the team, but it’s also a huge qualitative add to the final delivery.
 Pairing designers is really helpful for “leveling up” as well.
 Matching designers by their different strengths they’ll help each other grow.
 The concept is very similar to pair programming, however the designers go through many rounds of critiques instead of using the same computer for an extended period.